mihanwp/MihanPanel-Lite/readme.txt

 **MihanPanel Pro features:**
 * Ability to add infinite menus in the user panel
-* Ability to add a variety of user profile fields including date, selection box, radio box, and...
+* Ability to add various user profile fields including date, selection box, radio box, and...
 * Ability to restrict content for specific user roles
 * Change colors and styles
 * Change fonts